mmesh/docs/docs/legal/terms/acceptable-use-policy.md

 ## Vulnerability Testing

-You may not attempt to probe, scan, penetrate, or test the vulnerability of a Company Device or network, or to breach the Company security or authentication measures, whether by passive or intrusive techniques, or conduct any security or malware research on or using the Service, without the Company's prior written consent.
+You may not attempt to probe, scan, penetrate, or test the vulnerability of a Company Device or network, or to breach the Company security or authentication measures, whether by passive or intrusive techniques or conduct any security or malware research on or using the Service, without the Company's prior written consent.

 ## Export Control

 You will ensure the Service is not used in breach of export laws, controls, regulations or sanction policies of Your applicable jurisdiction.
-You will ensure the Service is not used by any person or entity suspected of involvement or affiliation with those involved in activities or causes relating to: human trafficking; illegal gambling; terrorism; narcotics trafficking; arms trafficking or the proliferation, development, design, manufacture, production, stockpiling, or use of nuclear, chemical, or biological weapons, weapons of mass destruction, or missiles.
+You will ensure the Service is not used by any person or entity suspected of involvement or affiliation with those involved in activities or causes relating to human trafficking; illegal gambling; terrorism; narcotics trafficking; arms trafficking or the proliferation, development, design, manufacture, production, stockpiling, or use of nuclear, chemical, or biological weapons, weapons of mass destruction, or missiles.

 ## Our Monitoring and Enforcement